 The Broadband Infrastructure grant will help providers, communities, counties, and regions invest in building broadband infrastructure in unserved and underserved areas of the state.
 The grant program is designed to meet a critical need of the community to be served, as is related to access, affordability, reliability, and/or consistency.
 This broadband expansion is vital to supporting education, health care, business, and agriculture in today's economy.
-A total of \$261 million has been awarded through the Broadband Infrastructure grant program to 60 recipients for projects that will expand and improve internet access statewide.
+A total of \$265 million has been allocated to the Broadband Infrastructure grant program for projects that will expand and improve internet access statewide.
 Projects receiving funds are expected to create more than 55,000 connections in locations that previously lacked adequate internet access.

 The purpose of the Community Revitalization grant program is to support major local priorities to spur economic recovery today, while helping communities build stronger economies for the future.
-A total of \$94.15 million has been awarded through the Community Revitalization grant program for 70 projects across the state.
-The program awarded competitive grants to applicants, including municipalities, counties, and nonprofit organizations, to benefit households, communities, and small businesses affected by the pandemic.
+A total of \$97.9 million has been allocated to the Community Revitalization grant program for competitive grants to applicants, including municipalities, counties, and nonprofit organizations, to benefit households, communities, and small businesses affected by the pandemic.
 Grant awards will fund a variety of projects, such as downtown property renovations, business skills training, homelessness prevention, and more.
 These programs will be transformational in their impact on citizens from all walks of life in communities throughout our state.